 The SmallSat mission timeline began at NASA Ames Research Center with the launch of Pioneer 10 and 11 that launched in March 1972 and April 1973, respectively.
 Both spacecraft weighed < 600 kg.
-To address the increase in mass and associated cost with the high launch cadence, NASA established the Small Explorer (SMEX) Program in 1988 to encourage the development of small spacecraft.
+To address the increase in mass and associated cost with the high launch cadence, NASA initiated the Explorers Program in 1988 to encourage the development of small spacecraft with masses in the range of ~60-350 kg.
 In 1998, Ames' SmallSat program then focused on lunar exploration and launched Lunar Prospector (< 700 kg), followed by the Lunar Crater Observation and Sensing Satellite (LCROSS), (< 630 kg) in 2009, and the Lunar Atmosphere and Dust Environment Explorer (LADEE), (~380 kg) which was launched in September 2013.
 In late 2010, NASA launched its first minisatellite called Fast, Affordable, Science and Technology Satellite (FASTSAT), which had a launch mass ~180 kg.
 This decrease in spacecraft mass and increase in science capabilities ignited interest in miniaturization and maturity of aerospace technologies which have proven to be capable of producing missions for less cost.
 The Evolved Expendable Launch Vehicle (EELV) Secondary Payload Adapter (ESPA) payloads provided up to 180 kg mass allocation to six payload slots in 2012 when this report was first being written.